Aikido

 ---

-In this case, it goes and installs some malware or you’ve either locked it down sufficiently so it can’t do this (but then can’t be allowed to install useful things for you either).
+In this case, either it goes and installs some malware or you’ve locked it down sufficiently so it can’t do this (but then can’t be allowed to install useful things for you either).

 You can't just patch prompt injection away or add a bunch of if-then rules for all imaginable attack types and every flavor of prompt injection.
 AI agents MUST interpret natural language to be useful.
 You can't hardcode "if user says X, do Y" because the whole point is the AI decides.
 Otherwise, we’ve just created a script that’s expensive to run.
 Prompt injection is just baked into the way LLMs work today.